TaxFoundation/data/international-tax-competitiveness-index/README.md

 ## Explanation of Data

+A more thorough description of these data and how the Tax Foundation uses them is contained within the [International Tax Competitiveness Index](http://taxfoundation.org/article/international-tax-competitiveness-index).

 | Name | Description |
 | --- | --- |
 | `country` | Name of each OECD nation in the Index, in English. |